-However, if we do not receive or maintain the permissions and approvals, or we inadvertently conclude that such permissions and approvals are not required, or applicable laws, regulations, or interpretations change such that we are required to obtain permission and approval in the future, we may be subject to investigations by competent regulators, fines or penalties, ordered to suspend our relevant operations and rectify any non-compliance, prohibited from engaging in relevant business or conducting any offering, and these risks could result in a material adverse change in our operations, significantly limit or completely hinder our ability to offer or continue to offer securities to investors, or cause such securities to significantly decline in value or become worthless.
-See "Risk Factors - Risks Related to Doing Business in China - Uncertainties in the interpretation and enforcement of PRC laws and regulations and changes in policies, rules, and regulations in China, which may be quick with little advance notice, could limit the legal protection available to you and us." "- The PRC government exerts substantial influence over the manner in which our PRC subsidiaries conduct their business activities.
-The PRC government may also intervene or influence our operations and this offering at any time and may exert more control over offerings conducted overseas and/or foreign investment in China-based issuers, which could result in a material change in our operations, significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause the value of our securities to significantly decline or become worthless." on page 19.
+On February 17, 2023, the CSRC released the Trial Administrative Measures of Overseas Securities Offering and Listing by Domestic Companies, or the "Trial Measures", and five supporting guidelines, which came into effect on March 31, 2023.
+Pursuant to the Trial Measures, domestic companies that seek to offer or list securities overseas, both directly and indirectly, should fulfill the filing procedure and report relevant information to the CSRC.
+As of the date of this prospectus, the Trail Measures have not come into effect and we have not received any inquiry, notice, warning, sanction, or any regulatory objection to this offering from the CSRC, the CAC, or any other PRC authorities that have jurisdiction over our operations.
+However, since the Trial Measures are newly published, the interpretation, application and enforcement are unclear.
+We cannot assure you whether we are subject to the Trial Measures, and if we are subject to the Trial Measures whether we will be able to get the clearance of filing procedures under the Trial Measures on a timely basis, or at all.
+If we inadvertently conclude that such filing procedures are not required, or applicable laws, regulations, or interpretations change such that we are required to complete the filing procedures in the future, we may be subject to investigations by the regulators, fines or penalties, ordered to suspend our relevant operations and rectify any non-compliance, prohibited from engaging in relevant business or conducting any offering, and these risks could result in a material adverse change in our operations, significantly limit or completely hinder our ability to offer or continue to offer securities to investors, or cause such securities to significantly decline in value or become worthless.
+See "Risk Factors - Risks Related to Doing Business in China -Uncertainties in the interpretation and enforcement of PRC laws and regulations and changes in policies, rules, and regulations in China, which may be quick with little advance notice, could limit the legal protection available to you and us." "- The PRC government exerts substantial influence over the manner in which our PRC subsidiaries conduct their business activities.
+The PRC government may also intervene or influence our operations and this offering at any time and may exert more control over offerings conducted overseas and/or foreign investment in China-based issuers, which could result in a material change in our operations, significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause the value of our securities to significantly decline or become worthless." and "- The approval or filing requirements of the China Securities Regulatory Commission (CSRC) may be required in connection with this offering under PRC law."